 The Organization receives revenue through the State of New Jersey Charity Care Subsidy Fund.
-The amount received totaled \$0.7 million for each of the years ended December 31, 2023 and 2022 and is included in other revenues.
+The amount received totaled \$0.3 million and \$0.7 million, respectively, for the years ended December 31, 2024 and 2023 and is included in other revenues.

-4. COVID-19
+4. Grant Revenues and COVID-19 Funding

-COVID-19 grant revenues consist of amounts received from federal funding sources related to the COVID-19 pandemic.
-The Organization accounts for this funding in accordance with the FASB Accounting Standards Codification (ASC) 958-605 guidance for conditional contributions and accordingly, revenues are recognized when barriers are substantially met, which occurs when the Organization complies with the terms and conditions related to the purpose of the grant rather than those that are administrative in nature.
+Grant revenues and COVID-19 funding consist of amounts received from federal funding sources related to the COVID-19 pandemic and other State and Federal grants.
+The Organization accounts for this funding in accordance with the Financial Accounting Standards Board (FASB) ASC 958-605 guidance for conditional contributions and accordingly, revenues are recognized when barriers are substantially met, which occurs when the Organization complies with the terms and conditions related to the purpose of the grant rather than those that are administrative in nature.
 The Organization measures the amounts recognized in accordance with FASB ASC 606 for variable consideration, including constraints of variable consideration, and accordingly, revenue is measured at amounts for which it is probable that there will not be a significant reversal in a future period.